hpcc-systems/HPCC-Platform/testing/regress/README.rst

 |            --ignoreResult, -i    completely ignore the result.
 |            -X name1=value1[,name2=value2...]
 |                                  sets the stored input value (stored('name')).
+|            -f optionA=valueA[,optionB=valueB...]
+|                                  set an ECL option (equivalent to #option).

+Important!
+    There is a bug in Python argparse library whichis impacts the quoted parameters.
+So either in -X or -f or both contains a value with space(s) inside then the whole argument should be put in double quote!

+    Example: We should pass these names values pairs to set stored input values: param1 = 1
+                param2 = A string
+                param2 = Other string

+    The proper ecl-test command is:
+            ./ecl-test -X"param1=1,param2=A string,param3=Other String" ...

+    Same format should use for -f option(s) and values.
+This problem doesn't impact parameters are stored in ecl-test.json config file.
+(See 9.)

 Parameters of Regression Suite list sub-command: